 One of the biggest faux pas on Instagram is the follow-unfollow method.
 This is following a user only with the intention of them following you back and unfollowing them once they do.
 It’s a pretty common practice on Instagram to grow your followers in this way, however many consider it tacky.

 Instagram has said they’re working on policies to prevent this practice from occurring.
-Your best strategy for growing your own followers list is to authentically follow other users.
+Your best strategy for growing your own followers’ list is to authentically follow other users you want to follow.

 How to Monetize Your Instagram Blog

 There are many ways to make money on your Instagram blog.
 These monetization methods include being an affiliate for someone else’s products and services, creating sponsored posts, and selling your own products and services.